zacanger/niddesa/text/generated-translations/cullaniddesa/23-sinhala-google.md

 [Msdiv 154] (# msdiv154) {# msdiv154 .ref .msdiv} (18-35)

 [APZ 154.1] (# apz154.1) ීම # apz154.1 .ref .apz} "To reach the objective
-There is semen that has begun, "says Nirvana, which is the goal.
-Something like that All editions were appeased, all subdivisions were discarded, the craving subsided Nirvana is the so-called restraint.
+There is semen that has begun, "says Nibbana, which is the goal.
+Something like that All editions were appeased, all subdivisions were discarded, the craving subsided Nibbana is the so-called restraint.
 Receiving it in order to reach the goal In order to transcend, in order to touch, in order to perceive, inauspicious In order to propagate the Dhammas, in order to acquire the Dhammas, with effort, strict With the courage that began with the courage that is not encapsulated in the virtues of prowess